 Alternatives to UHRS

-Mechanical Turk (MTurk) has a similar issue in that that applications are sometimes closed from certain countries.
+Mechanical Turk (MTurk) has a similar issue in that applications are sometimes closed from certain countries.
 It’s therefore well worth getting set up to secure your access to these platforms as and when the opportunity presents itself.